 I remember the first time I drove past a pineapple field.
-I was in Maui with my boyfriend at the time (we are talking 18years ago now) and I was like ‘OMG I thought pineapples grew on trees’.
+I was in Maui with my partner at the time (we are talking 20 years ago now) and I was like ‘OMG I thought pineapples grew on trees’.
 He said, well you’d be surprised, most people actually do.
 Hahaha!

 Did you know, if you twist the top off a pineapple and plant it in the soil, a couple of years later you will have a while new pineapple grow out of that?
 I just love the miracle of nature.

-When you get a deliciously sweet pineapple, they are like divine nectar… one those rare moments to be treasured.
-Meanwhile, back in England I tend to buy frozen pineapple for smoothies.
+When you get a deliciously sweet pineapple, they are like divine nectar… one of those rare moments to be treasured.
+Meanwhile, back in England, I tend to buy frozen pineapple for smoothies.
 Pineapple makes for a sublime treat.

-Hawaii used to be the largest producer of these big, tantalising fruits, although you’ll find them growing all over the world in countries like the Phillipines, the Caribean Brazil and Costa Rica.
+Hawaii used to be the largest producer of these big, tantalising fruits, although you’ll find them growing all over the world in countries like the Philippines, the Caribean Brazil, and Costa Rica.
 It is commonly thought that the pineapple was first brought into Europe by Christopher Columbus in 1493 (keeping fruits fresh over that long sea voyage is beyond my comprehension though).

 Health benefits of pineapples

-Pineapple has a whopping great level of vitamin C – a vitamin that is known to help against the harmful effects of toxins and free-radicals in the body.
-It also has high levels of mangenese, various flavonoids, beta-carotene and other anti-oxidants.
-These are all excellent for boosting the immune system, preventing cancer and overall health and wellness.
+Pineapple has a whopping great level of vitamin C – a vitamin that is known to help against the harmful effects of toxins and free radicals in the body.
+It also has high levels of manganese, various flavonoids, beta-carotene, and other anti-oxidants.
+These are all excellent for boosting the immune system, preventing cancer, and overall health and wellness.

 The manganese in pineapple is also known for supporting and strengthing your bones.
 Pineapple contains an impressive amount of this mineral… in fact, one serving is said to contain up to 70% of your recommended daily amount of manganese.

-Pineapple is also said to be great for regulating blood pressure, for eye health and for oral health.
+Pineapple is also said to be great for regulating blood pressure, eye health, and for oral health.
 A bit of a winner I would say.

 My ‘pineapple bliss’ smoothie recipe is pretty simple, so I thought I’d share it here today.
 I use a hand blender to make mine, although any blender will do.